Isleworth: River passenger services (history)

-"There is a ferry, called Church Ferry, for foot passengers, from the church over the river to West Sheen, Kew, &c. and another at the southern extremity of the village, called Rails-head Ferry."
+"There is a ferry, called Church Ferry, for foot passengers, from the church over the river to West Sheen, Kew, and another at the southern extremity of the village, called Rails-head Ferry."

 1947 Rails-head Ferry still existed, more than fifty years after the nearby footbridge had been built.

 1952 Typical pleasure boat of the mid-20th century seen here from Isleworth Promenade.